|Phil Steele Publications

 Year reviewed: 2015

-Overview: Phil Steele's format is again the same as the previous year's -- with eight additional pages -- but it is a very good format, so tinkering is not needed.
+Overview: Phil Steele's format is again the same as the previous year's but it is a very good format, so tinkering is not needed.
 The magazine has great in-depth coverage.
 All teams get exactly the same amount of coverage: two full pages, of densely packed text.
 A full page per team for Athlon implies about 500 words of discussion; for Phil Steele it is closer to 2,000.
 The magazine is fairly long, and it contains relatively few advertisements and few feature articles.
-As a result, it contains maybe twice as much information as any other preview magazine.
+As a result, it contains maybe twice as much information as a typical preview magazine.
 In addition, about a hundred abbreviations are used to increase information density.
 Most of the abbreviations are standard (e.g., "DB" = "defensive back"), but some are not (e.g., "VHT" = "very highly touted (top recruit)").
 The result can be a little hard to read, but well worth the effort.

 Phil Steele's conference predictions rank #1 over the last five years.

 Per-team information: Two pages are devoted to all teams.
 Per-team coverage includes: a paragraph of discussion of each unit on the team (e.g., "offensive line"); a list of individual statistical leaders; previous five years' game results and pointspreads; projected starters with short commentary on each player (and second-string players in most cases); list of top recruits; some gambling-related statistics (e.g., the team's record over the last eight years as a home favorite); and a worksheet/schedule for the current year's games.
 The commentary is very detailed.

 Per-conference information: two full pages are devoted to discussion of each conference.
 A predicted order of finish is given with a couple sentences' commentary per team; a four-deep all-conference team is given; previous year's final standings and individual statistical leaders are given.
 There is a section giving "in-conference statistics" (counting conference games only), which can be used to compare teams against more equivalent opposition.
 Phil Steele's was one of the leaders in giving equal coverage to non-BCS conferences, though that has become the standard over time.

 National information: A national top 40 is given with a short